Embark Behavioral Health

 DBT first addresses the most serious behaviors that come with mental health and substance use.
 Then the above skills are taught, the skills which teach us quality of life.
 Next, improving our relationships is the focus, and finally, the focus is on how to experience more joy in our lives.
 These steps work to take ourselves from crisis to functioning to living.
 It is a healing process in which we go from a lack of mental health to being a mental health superhero.

 Perhaps you have tried different treatments for mental health before, and they did not help you.
 But DBT is different.
 It takes you from where you were to where you want to be, and engages you to do the work and make the difference in your own experiences.
 DBT gives you power over you own life, your own emotions, and your own mental health.
-Learn the skills you need with DBT at Potomac Programs.
+Learn the skills you need with DBT at Embark Behavioral Health.
 What you learn may not only save your life, but give you quality of life that you may not have thought possible.
 Let DBT heal you.
 Let yourself be the change in your life.